rcolomina/simpy_simulations/README.md

-# Basic examples for simpy

-Examples of simulation scenarios using simpy
+# Agent-based simulations using simpy

+## Theater Tickets

+Optimize the number of chasiers, sellers and checkers.